luaguides

 Overview

 Lua is designed to be embedded.
 The official C API is not an afterthought or a bindings layer — it is the primary way Lua communicates with host applications.
 Every Lua interpreter, from the standalone lua command to game engines and network servers, is built on top of this same API.
+This Lua-C interop guide walks through both directions of the boundary so you can connect Lua and C code confidently.

 There are two directions to this boundary.
 Extending Lua from C means writing C functions that Lua code can call as if they were native.
 Embedding Lua in C means loading and running Lua scripts from inside a C program, passing values in and out.